OZG-Hub/ozghub-process-template/README.md

 ## Process parameters

-> **Warning**
->
-> The process parameters feature for OZG-Hub is currently (2022-08-02) under development and not usable yet.

 > **Note**
 >
-> This section can be used to describe your required parameters in the Jesaja system.
+> This section can be used to document the parameters of your process.
+The actual configuration in
+> the Jesaja system cannot be done by a process developer.
+Please email ozg-hub@seitenbau.com and
+> include the table of your processes.

 This process uses the following process parameters that need to be configured in Jesaja: